 "Rooming.
 [A use accessory to the principal use of a dwelling where overnight accommodations are provided to persons ("roomers") for compensation for periods of 90 consecutive days or more in the same dwelling unit as that occupied by an owner, lessee, operator, or proprietor of the dwelling unit.]
-Providing accessory overnight living accommodations for compensation for a period of 90 consecutive days or more in the same dwelling unit occupied by an owner or occupant."
+Providing accessory overnight living accommodations to persons other than transient occupants, for compensation, for periods of 90 consecutive days or more, in the same dwelling unit occupied by an owner or occupant of the dwelling unit.
+The term does not include bed and breakfast homes (see bed and breakfast home)."